ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-We'll be focusing on "Clockless" LEDs, as that's what I'm using for the cube.

-For example with WS2812B LEDs, to represent a 0 bit the data line must be HIGH for 0.4 µs, then LOW for 0.85 µs.
+Then LED manufacturers realized they could make things cheaper by removing the clock line.

+So on "Clockless" LEDs, there's only one wire: a data line.

+To send a bit is to send highs and lows of specific timings.

+For example on the WS2812,

+- 0-bit: HIGH ~0.4µs, then LOW ~0.85µs
+- 1-bit: HIGH ~0.8µs, then LOW ~0.45µs

 These timings must be accurate to within 150 ns.
 That's tiny!

-Example timing (WS2812B):

-- 0-bit: HIGH ~0.4µs, then LOW ~0.85µs
-- 1-bit: HIGH ~0.8µs, then LOW ~0.45µs

 -->